ClementNerma/Rave/docs/books/hybrid.md

 This book is for everyone who wants to learn all the features of SilverNight, or simply for developers who are curious to know how this language work.

-In order to fully understand this book, you should already know at least one other programming language (the lower level it is, the better), ideally with a good knowledge in Oriented-Object Programming (OOP) because SilverNight always deal with objects.
+In order to fully understand this book, you should already know at least one other programming language (the lower level it is, the better), ideally with a good knowledge in Object-Oriented Programming (OOP) because SilverNight always deal with objects.

 Please note if you simply want to learn the language, you should read [The SilverNight Book](https://github.com/ClementNerma/SilverNight/doc/books/tutorial.book.md) instead.
 This hybrid book aims to provide a deep, complex view of the language with all of its detailed concepts.